freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 - Capitalization matters
 - If the tests don't run automatically, try typing `exit` into the terminal and redoing the instructions

+## 1095.
+Set bike availiabity to true

+### 1095.1

+Set bike availability back to true on psql terminal

+#### HINTS

+- Capitalization matters
+- If the tests don't run automatically, try typing `exit` into the terminal and redoing the instructions

 ## 1100.
 Add else to `RENT_MENU`

 ### 1100.1